Home > GPU > GPU Buyer's Guide

 • Huge card, that’s cumbersome and heavy

-If you are willing to spent the cash and the time carefully checking stock trackers, the RTX 5080 can turn out some impressive performance figures.
-For instance in F1 24 in 4K with DLSS turned on, the RTX 5080 could manage an astonishing 197 average FPS.
-In Indiana Jones and The Great Circle, 4K performance reached an average of 134 FPS.
+If you are willing to spend the cash and the time carefully checking stock trackers, the RTX 5080 can turn out some impressive performance figures.
+For instance, in F1 24 in 4K with DLSS turned on, the RTX 5080 could manage an astonishing 197 average FPS.
+In Indiana Jones and the Great Circle, 4K performance reached an average of 134 FPS.

-These figures bode well for the demands placed on the GPU by MSFS since these games deal with realistic physics and cutting-edge graphics respectively.
+These figures bode well for the demands placed on the GPU by MSFS since these games deal with realistic physics and cutting-edge graphics, respectively.
+Although we haven’t tested it in the game specifically, here are some other gaming benchmarks to compare.

 Best high-end GPU for MSFS 2024